maidsafe/sn_routing/README.md

 This is a very under researched area.
 For a general introduction to some of the ideas behind the design related to XOR Space, watching [The SAFE Network from First Principles series](https://www.youtube.com/watch?v=Lr9FJRDcNzk&list=PLiYqQVdgdw_sSDkdIZzDRQR9xZlsukIxD) is recommended.
 The slides for XOR Distance Metric and Basic Routing lecture are also [available here](http://ericklavoie.com/talks/safenetwork/1-xor-routing.pdf).
 The last video from the series on how the same ideas were applied to decentralised BitTorrent trackers is available [here](https://www.youtube.com/watch?v=YFV908uoLPY).
 A proper formalisation of the Routing algorithm is in progress.

+## Logging

+Messages are logged via the standard `log` crate, and where enabled, printed via `env_logger`.
+By default this prints messages of level "warn" and higher ("error"), but not lower levels ("info", "debug", "trace").
+The level can be set explicitly (any of the above or "off"), e.g.:

+    export RUST_LOG=routing=info

+Optionally, the following sub-targets can be controlled independently:

+*   stats — messages about connections and routing table size

+Example:

+    export RUST_LOG=routing=info,stats=off

 ## License

 Licensed under either of